ONSdigital/census31-eq-questionnaire-runner-interface-definitions/docs/eq_runner_data_versions.md

 `data`
   An object of key-value pairing.

-  - For the payload `type` of `surveyresponse` these will typically contain the list items, the answers array and an optional answer codes array.
+  - For the payload `type` of `surveyresponse` these will typically contain the list items and the answers array.

     - `lists`
         - An array of [list item objects](#list-item-object) built up during the questionnaire completion [list item object]